Skip to main content

 by Ann Cleeves

-Vera Stanhope, dressed in frumpy uninspiring clothes, excels at solving crime in Northumberland.
+Vera Stanhope, dressed in frumpy uninspiring clothes, excels at solving crime in Northumberland, UK.
 The highly rated stories by successful mystery writer Ann Cleeves, have led to 14 seasons of a TV series known simply as VERA.
+The series, streamed on Britbox, ended in the US in January 2025.

 An 8-Book set is a great way to enjoy a retreat from daily life.
 Ann Cleeves has a knack of dropping clues that lead Vera and readers turning this way and that until Vera leaps at the solution.
 Along the mysterious trails, this sometimes-grumpy sleuth reveals her soft side in caring for troubled souls whilst at other times she trades barbs and threats with the haughty.
 And, as an added attraction, Cleeves stocks Vera mind with brilliant lines that make us chuckle—if you enjoy British humour.
 And, if you aren’t British, you’ll pick up some slang and idioms from the North of England, which adds to your tour of life in a different subculture than most tourists sample.